Best Gym-Friendly Hair Routines (Sweat-Proof Without Daily Shampoo)

 Straight and fine hair

-Fine hair shows sweat and oil quickly, but daily shampoo is not your only option.
-After the gym, let hair dry completely, then apply a small amount of dry shampoo at the roots, focusing on the crown and hairline.
-Wait a few minutes, then massage with fingertips and brush through to distribute and add volume.
+Fine hair tends to show sweat and oil quickly, so root refresh matters most.
+Let hair dry fully after your workout, then apply a small amount of dry shampoo at the crown and hairline.
+Give it a minute to absorb, then massage it in and brush through lightly.

 Wavy and medium-textured hair